 American Institute of Chemical Engineers; American Institute of Electrical Engineers; American Society of Agricultural Engineers; American Society of Agronomy; American Society of Civil Engineers; American Society of Mechanical Engineers; American Veterinary Medical Association.

-There are approximately 140 campus organizations and more than 50 social fraternities and sororities represented at Michigan State.
+There are approximately 140 campus organizations and about 60 social fraternities and sororities represented at Michigan State.